Louis Scarcella

-As of September 2022, at least 20 people had their convictions vacated in Scarcella's homicide cases, after more than 400 combined years of imprisonment, as the Kings County District Attorney's Office (Brooklyn DA) continued to review many of the detective's estimated 200 homicide investigations.
-Prosecutors and judges have explicitly cited evidence of his improper conduct, in criminal cases involving at least 12 convicted defendants, and legal settlements have surpassed $100 million.
-Nevertheless, Scarcella has consistently denied wrongdoing, and the statute of limitations has protected him from possible legal consequences.
+As of June 2025, at least 21 people have had their convictions vacated in Scarcella's homicide cases, after more than 420 combined years of imprisonment, as the Kings County District Attorney's Office (Brooklyn DA) continued to review many of the detective's estimated 200 homicide investigations.
+Prosecutors or judges have explicitly cited evidence of his improper conduct, in criminal cases involving at least 12 wrongfully convicted defendants, and legal settlements to 17 defendants have reached approximately $150 million of taxpayer funds.
+Of the 21 defendants with overturned convictions, only two have been reconvicted.
+Nevertheless, Scarcella has consistently denied wrongdoing, while qualified immunity and the statute of limitations have protected him from possible legal consequences.

 Biography and family

 Louis Scarcella grew up in an Italian-American family living in the Bensonhurst neighborhood of Brooklyn, New York.
 His father, Domenick, was an NYPD homicide detective in Manhattan.
 Scarcella studied at Midwood High School, then served for three years in the US Navy during the Vietnam War.
 Upon returning to New York City, he entered the police academy, graduating in 1973.
 His younger brother, Michael, also joined the NYPD, serving until his death by suicide in 2014.
 Louis transferred into the newly created Brooklyn North Homicide Squad in 1987, and retired in 1999.
 His daughter, Jacqueline Scarcella, became a prosecutor in the Brooklyn District Attorney's Office.
-His uncle, Nicholas "Nicky Black" Grancio, was the victim of a Brooklyn homicide that police attributed to a leadership struggle within the Colombo crime family.
+His uncle, Nicholas "Nicky Black" Grancio, was the victim of a Brooklyn homicide that police attributed to a leadership struggle within the Colombo crime family, after he previously avoided arrest for a murder that Scarcella was questionably assigned to investigate.
 Scarcella is a longtime resident of Great Kills, Staten Island, and a former president of the Coney Island Polar Bear Club for winter swimming.